suttacentral/sc-data/sc_bilara_data/README.md

 The `bilara-data` repository contains the published and unpublished translations, root texts, and other data from the [Bilara translation app](https://bilara.suttacentral.net/).
 Translators use Bilara to do translations, while `bilara-data` manages version control and publication of translations to [SuttaCentral](https://suttacentral.net/).

-The respository is monitered by Bilara's admin team, who manage the publication workflow from the Bilara app to SuttaCentral's website.
+Bilara's admin team use this repository to manage the publication workflow from the Bilara app to SuttaCentral's website.

 :pushpin: **Note:** Please report _translation typos_ in the pinned thread in the [Feedback category of our forum](https://discourse.suttacentral.net/c/feedback/19)